Wilson194/OrodaelTurrim/docs/source/Principles.rst

  * If in the set left more than one position after usage of all filters, framework chose on position randomly.

 Filters have access to game proxy, so it can use information about terrain, unit attributes and other.
-User could write own filters, this functionality is described at **TODO**.
+User could write own filters, this functionality is described at :ref:`custom_filters`.
 Filters for move actions and attack actions are same only using different starting set of positions (accessible tiles for move and tiles based on attack range for attack).

 |filters|

+.. _spawn:

 Attacker spawn information
 -----------------------------